Wave-Play/pilot/README.md

 This will:
 1. Start a Next.js development server
-2. Create a free Cloudflare tunnel for this session
-3. Build Pilot.js routes & link to your local tunnel
+2. Build Pilot.js routes & link to your local server
-4. Start an Expo development server
+3. Start an Expo development server

 ## Basic usage